Louis Althusser and the Traditions of French Marxism

 Louis Althusser and the Traditions of French Marxism is a 2005 book about the French philosopher Louis Althusser by William S. Lewis.
 The book received positive reviews.
 Lewis was complimented for his inclusion of translated documents of the French Communist Party.

 Summary

 Lewis discusses the French philosopher Louis Althusser, his interpretation of the philosopher Karl Marx, and his relationship with the French Communist Party.
 He examines works of Althusser such as For Marx (1965), Reading Capital (1965), and Lenin and Philosophy and Other Essays (1968).
-He also discusses the work of other French philosophers, such as Henri Lefebvre, Alexandre Kojève, Jean Hyppolite, Jean-Paul Sartre, Maurice Merleau-Ponty, and René Maublanc, and the relationship between Marxism and epistemology.
+He also discusses the work of other French philosophers, such as Henri Lefebvre, Alexandre Kojève, Georges Politzer, Jean Hyppolite, Jean-Paul Sartre, Maurice Merleau-Ponty, and René Maublanc, and the relationship between Marxism and epistemology.

 Publication history

 Louis Althusser and the Traditions of French Marxism was published in 2005 by Lexington Books.